Matching Learned Causal Effects of Neural Networks with Domain Priors: Introduction

 \section{Introduction}

-There has been a growing interest in integrating causal inference into machine learning models at different levels.
-Recent efforts have focused on post-hoc explanations of a trained neural network (NN) model's decisions in terms of causal effect \cite{chattopadhyay2019neural,goyal2019explaining}, using counterfactuals for explanations or augmentations \cite{goyal2019counterfactual,zmigrod2019counterfactual,pitis2020counterfactual}, causal discovery \cite{zhu2019causal}, or embedding causal structures in disentangled representation learning \cite{suter2019robustly,yang2020causalvae}.
-None of these efforts however consider the setting when a user, before training a NN model, may have knowledge (complete or partial) of causal relationships between input and output variables.
-In this work, we propose a new methodology -- to the best of our knowledge, the first of its kind - to regularize NN models during training in order to maintain such \emph{causal priors} known a priori.
+There has been a growing interest in integrating causal principles into machine learning models in recent years.
+Existing efforts have largely focused on post-hoc explanations of a trained neural network (NN) model's decisions in terms of causal effect \cite{chattopadhyay2019neural,goyal2019explaining}, using counterfactuals for explanations or augmentations \cite{goyal2019counterfactual,zmigrod2019counterfactual,pitis2020counterfactual,dash2022imagecf}, causal discovery \cite{zhu2019causal}, or embedding causal structures in disentangled representation learning \cite{suter2019robustly,yang2020causalvae}.
+However, while there have been efforts of quantifying the causal attributions learned by an NN \cite{chattopadhyay2019neural,goyal2019explaining}, none of these efforts consider the possibility that expert human users that interact with NN models in practice may have prior knowledge of relationships between input and output variables, even causal ones, from domain understanding.
+In this work, we explore a new methodology -- to the best of our knowledge, the first such effort -- to regularize NN models during training in order to match the \emph{learned causal effects} in NN models with such causal domain priors that are known a priori.